 2020-2021 SCHOOL YEAR UPDATE:

-Due to the current corona virus pandemic and the current closure of Washington County Public Schools, programming will begin virtually on September 8th.
+Due to the current coronavirus pandemic and the current closure of Washington County Public Schools, programming is occurring virtually.

 Interested in after school programming for your student; click here to complete our interest form: https://besterhope.org/programs/school/afterschool-interest-form/